F5Networks/f5-azure-arm-templates/experimental/standalone/n-nic/existing_stack/README.md

 ## Creating virtual servers on the BIG-IP VE

 In order to pass traffic from your clients to the servers through the BIG-IP system, you must create a virtual server on the BIG-IP VE.
-To create a BIG-IP virtual server you need to know the Azure BIG-IP VM's secondary private IP addresses (on the external vlan/NIC).
-If you need additional virtual servers for your applications/servers, you can add more secondary private IP addresses in Azure, and corresponding virtual servers on the BIG-IP system.
+To create a BIG-IP virtual server you need to know the private IP address of the IP configuration(s) for each BIG-IP VE network interface created by the template.
+If you need additional virtual servers for your applications/servers, you can add more secondary IP configurations on the Azure network interface, and corresponding virtual servers on the BIG-IP system.
 See https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-multiple-ip-addresses-portal for information on multiple IP addresses.
-Note: For 1nic BIG-IP's the virtual server configuration uses the single private IP address available and should utilize different ports (if behind an ALB) or hostnames to differentiate services.
+**Important**: For 1 NIC BIG-IP VEs, the virtual server configuration uses a wildcard destination address (example: 0.0.0.0/0) and should use different ports (if behind an ALB) or hostnames to differentiate services.

 **To create virtual servers on the BIG-IP system**